Watt, Texans 'mutally' agree to split in more team upheaval - WTMJ

 Along with his contributions on the field, Watt was lauded for his humanitarian efforts after raising more than $40 million for Hurricane Harvey relief in 2017.

-Watt’s departure comes in an offseason in which the Texans have hired coach David Culley and general manager Nick Caserio to replace Bill O’Brien, who held both jobs and was fired after the team opened the season 0-4.
-They’re also facing uncertainty at quarterback after star Deshaun Watson requested a trade.
+Watt’s departure comes in an offseason in which the Texans have hired coach David Culley and general manager Nick Caserio to replace Bill O’Brien, who held both jobs and was fired after an 0-4 start in 2020.
+They’re also facing uncertainty at quarterback because standout Deshaun Watson requested a trade.

+McNair was asked why he chose to release Watt instead of attempting to trade him and get something in return.

+“We felt this did right by J.J.,” Cal McNair said.
+“Not every decision is easy or easy to understand.
+We want to do what’s right for our players.
+We want to focus on bringing championships to Houston.”

 Watt was booed by Texans fans on draft night.
-But it didn’t take him long to win over the fan base and become the most beloved Texan of all time.
+It didn’t take him long to win over the fan base and become the most beloved Texan.
 The fearsome pass rusher was the Defensive Player of the Year in 2012, 2014 and 2015.
 He led the NFL in sacks and tackles for losses in 2012 (20½ and 39) and 2015 (17½ and 29).

-He is the only player in NFL history to have 20 or more sacks and 10 or more passes defended in a single season after doing it in both 2012 and 2014.
+He is the only player in NFL history with 20 or more sacks and 10 or more passes defended in a single season, doing it in both 2012 and 2014.
 He’s tied for fifth among defensive lineman in league history with six touchdowns in the regular season, including three TD catches.

-The four-time Pro Bowler never missed a game until 2016, when he started struggling with a back injury that ended his season.
-He broke his leg in the fifth game of the 2017 and some wondered if he’d be able to return to form after two serious injuries in two years.
-Watt answered that question when he rebounded from his injuries to finish with 16 sacks in 2018 and earn All-Pro honors for the fifth time.
+The four-time Pro Bowler never missed a game until 2016, when a back injury ended his season.
+He broke his leg in the fifth game of 2017 and some wondered if he’d be able to return to form after two serious injuries in two years.
+Watt answered by finishing with 16 sacks in 2018 and earned All-Pro honors for the fifth time.

-Watt, who will turn 32 next month, played just eight regular-season games in 2019 after tearing a pectoral muscle, but returned to help the Texans in the playoffs.
+Watt, who turns 32 next month, played just eight regular-season games in 2019 after tearing a pectoral muscle, but returned to help the Texans in the playoffs.
 He played every game in 2020 and had five sacks, 52 tackles and returned an interception for a touchdown.
-But he struggled in dealing with the losses and said the season was the most difficult of his career as the Texans sank to 4-12 after winning the AFC South the previous two years.
+But he struggled dealing with the losses and said the season was the most difficult of his career as the Texans sank to 4-12 after winning the division the previous two years.

+Now Watt’s a free agent, and speculation is he’ll end up in Pittsburgh where his brothers T.J. and Derek Watt play.
+An offshore betting platform released odds for his next team with the Steelers as favorites.

+Cal McNair has already thought about what it will be like seeing his team’s most recognizable player in another uniform.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL